Charles Moore, 1st Marquess of Drogheda: Military career

-Moore joined the Army in 1744 as a cornet in the 12th Dragoons, and bore the colours at the Battle of Culloden in April 1746 during the Jacobite risings.
-He was promoted captain in 1750 and reached the rank of major in 1752 and the rank of brevet lieutenant-colonel on 18 January 1755.
-Promoted to brevet colonel of dragoons on 19 February 1762, Moore became honorary colonel of his regiment on 3 August 1762.
-He commanded the 18th Light Dragoons during operations against the Whiteboys in Ireland which started in 1762.
+Moore joined the British Army in 1744 as a cornet in the 12th Regiment of Dragoons.
+He fought in the Jacobite rising of 1745, bearing his regiment's colours at the Battle of Culloden on 16 April 1746.
+Moore was promoted to captain in 1750 and again to major in 1752 and brevet lieutenant colonel on 18 January 1755.
+Promoted to brevet colonel on 19 February 1762, he was appointed as honorary colonel of his regiment on 3 August.
+Moore commanded the 18th Light Dragoons during operations against the Whiteboys which began in 1762.

-Promoted to major-general on 30 April 1770, Moore became Master-General of the Irish Ordnance and colonel-in-chief of the Royal Irish Artillery in 1770.
-Moore served as Muster-Master-General in Ireland from May to November 1807 and was promoted to field marshal on 17 July 1821, aged 91.
+Promoted to major general on 30 April 1770, Moore became Master-General of the Irish Ordnance and colonel-in-chief of the Royal Irish Artillery in 1770.
+Moore served as Muster-Master-General in Ireland from May to November 1807 and was promoted to field marshal on 17 July 1821 at the age of 91.

 Political career

 In 1757 Moore became Member of Parliament for St Canice, holding the seat until he succeeded to his father's titles in 1758.
 He was also elected Grandmaster of the Grand Lodge of Ireland in 1758, a post he held for the next two years.
 He became Governor of County Meath in January 1759 and lieutenant-colonel commandant of the 19th (later 18th) Light Dragoons on 7 December 1759.

 He became Chief Secretary to the Lord Lieutenant of Ireland in 1763, Governor of Kinsale and Charles Fort in 1765 and a Lord Justice of Ireland in 1766.
 He was appointed Custos Rotulorum of King's County in 1766 and Custos Rotulorum of Queen's County in 1769, both offices for life.

 He became Member of Parliament for Horsham in 1776, and having been promoted to lieutenant-general on 29 August 1777, he was appointed one of the Founder Knights of the Order of St. Patrick on 17 March 1783.